Universe and Solar System

-The Sun is Earth’s primary source of energy, yet the planet only receives a small portion of its energy, and the Sun is just an ordinary star.
+The Sun is Earth’s primary energy source, yet the planet only receives a small portion of its energy, and the Sun is just an ordinary star.
 Many stars produce much more energy than the Sun.
 The energy source for all stars is nuclear fusion.

 Stars are made mostly of hydrogen and helium, which are packed so densely in a star that is the star’s center.
-The pressure is enormous enough to initiate nuclear fusion reactions.
+TAs a result, the pressure is enormous enough to initiate nuclear fusion reactions.
 In a nuclear fusion reaction, the nuclei of two atoms combine to create a new atom.
-Most commonly, two hydrogen atoms fuse to become a helium atom in the core of a star.
+Most commonly, two hydrogen atoms fuse to become helium atoms in the core of a star.
 Although nuclear fusion reactions require much energy to get started, they produce enormous amounts of energy once they are going.

 In particle accelerators, subatomic particles are propelled until they have attained almost the same amount of energy as found in the core of a star.
-When these particles collide head-on, new particles are created.
-This process simulates the nuclear fusion that takes place in the cores of stars.
-The process also mimics the conditions that allowed for the first helium atom to be produced from the collision of two hydrogen atoms in the first few minutes of the universe.
+Then, when these particles collide head-on, new particles are created.
+This process simulates the nuclear fusion in the cores of stars.
+The process also mimics the conditions that allowed the first helium atom to be produced from the collision of two hydrogen atoms in the first few minutes of the universe.

 Think about how the color of a piece of metal changes with temperature.
-A coil of an electric stove will start black, but with added heat will start to glow a dull red.
+For example, an electric stove coil will start black, but with added heat will start to glow a dull red.
 With more heat, the coil turns a brighter red, then orange.
-At extremely high temperatures, the coil will turn yellow-white or even blue-white.
+Finally, at extremely high temperatures, the coil will turn yellow-white or even blue-white.
 A star’s color is also determined by the temperature of the star’s surface.
 Relatively cool stars are red, warmer stars are orange or yellow, and extremely hot stars are blue or blue-white.

 Color is the most common way to classify stars.
 A star’s class is given by a letter, where each letter corresponds to a color and temperature range.
 Note that these letters do not match the color names; they are leftover from an older system that is no longer used.
 For most stars, the surface temperature is also related to size.
-Bigger, bluish-white stars produce more energy and have hotter surfaces than smaller, yellow stars that produce less energy, so their surfaces are hotter than smaller stars.
-These stars tend toward bluish-white.
+For example, more enormous, bluish-white stars produce more energy and have hotter surfaces than smaller, yellow stars that produce less energy, so their surfaces are hotter than smaller stars.
+As a result, these stars tend toward bluish-white.

 Stars have a life cycle that is expressed similarly to the life cycle of a living creature: they are born, grow, change over time, and eventually die.
-Most stars vary in size, color, and class at least once in their lifetime.
+In addition, most stars vary in size, color, and class at least once in their lifetime.
 What astronomers know about the life cycles of stars is because of data gathered from visual, radio, and X-ray telescopes.

 Main Sequence Stars